newAM/hackrfone/README.md

 This is currently in an *experimental* state, and it is incomplete.
 For full feature support use the official `libhackrf` C library.

+This is tested only on Linux, but it will likely work on other platforms where `libhackrf` works.

 [rusb]: https://github.com/a1ien/rusb
 [HackRF One]: https://greatscottgadgets.com/hackrf/one/